 Check Out These Top Digital Card Games

 Collectible card games aren’t just for hobby shops anymore.
 Now, you can play with your friends on your PC or mobile device from almost anywhere.
 And with card games having gone digital, you can undertake solo adventures with the same intricate rules and endless variety as their physical counterparts.
-Whether you want to hone your Magic: The Gathering skills or try something totally new, check out the best card games in the digital space.
+Whether you want to hone your Magic: The Gathering skills or try something totally new, check out the best card games for Android, iOS and your PC.
 (Image Credit: Nejron Photo/Shutterstock)

-Hearthstone: Heroes of Warcraft (Android, iOS: Free, in-app purchases)
+Hearthstone: Heroes of Warcraft (PC, Android, iOS: Free, in-app purchases)

-Hearthstone: Heroes of Warcraft (Android, iOS) is that rarest of species: a fun, free and fair digital collectible card game.
+Hearthstone: Heroes of Warcraft (PC, Android, iOS) is that rarest of species — a fun, free and fair digital collectible card game.
 Players take on the role of the great heroes (and villains) of the Warcraft universe such as Thrall, Jaina Proudmoore and Gul'dan, engaging in epic duels and summoning allies and minions into the fray.
 Hearthstone features simple, easy-to-learn rules and full cross-platform play across PCs and mobile devices.

 Magic: The Gathering Arena (PC: Free)